-I.4.2 Reception of PDUs to Upper Layer Service from MAC DATA Service
+E.4.2 Reception of PDUs to Upper Layer Service from MAC DATA Service

-PDUs are received from the DOCSIS RF.

-If a PDU is sent with a suppressed header, the header is regenerated before the packet is subjected to further processing.

-In the CMTS, the MAC_DATA service classifies the PDU's ingress from the RF using the classification table and then polices the QoS traffic shaping and validates addressing as performed by the CM.
-In the CM, no per-packet service flow classification is required for traffic ingress from the RF.

-Upper layer service receives PDUs from the MAC DATA.indicate service.
+- PDUs are received from the DOCSIS RF. - If PDU is sent with a suppressed header, the header is regenerated before the packet is subjected to further processing. - In the CMTS the MAC_DATA service classifies PDUs ingress from the RF using the classification table and then polices the QoS traffic shaping and validates addressing as performed by the CM.
+In the CM no perpacket service flow classification is required for traffic ingress from the RF. - Upper layer service receives PDUs from the MAC_DATA.indicate service.

-I.4.3 Sample Sequence of MAC Control and MAC Data Services
+E.4.3 Sample Sequence of MAC Control and MAC Data Services